 A self-portrait can often hide as much as it shows, just as a person can hide as much of their identity as they show.
 Self-portraits often present the artist from a perspective that they find flattering or that communicates a message about the artist or their perspective.

 Self-Portrait in Blue is an altered digital selfie that depicts my image in blue and as half-hidden upon a paper that appears crinkled.
 The use of blue and the crinkled texture of the background may conjure up ideas of sadness and loss for some viewers.
 Meanwhile, the half-hidden face may conjure up mysteriousness for other viewers.

-As someone who struggles with an invisible illness (auto-immune condition), I see my identity as both public and private, visible and invisible.
+As someone who struggles with invisible disabilities (autism and an auto-immune condition), I see my identity as both public and private, visible and invisible.
 While the photographic paper appears pristine and perfect, the crinkled, implied texture reflects an inner struggle.
 While the eyes may appear to reflect someone who is calm or resigned to their fate, it is merely a moment of much-needed rest before the battle continues.

 Phones with built-in cameras have made self-portraiture more accessible to the masses.
 Most of my self-portraits are captured via my smartphone.
 This method allows me to be more spontaneous with my selfies versus setting up a camera on a tripod.
 Yet, it also has drawbacks in terms of the range of depth and distance from the subject, as well as limitations of size and/or resolution.